BYD S6

-The BYD S6 is a mid-size crossover SUV designed and manufactured by China's Shenzhen-based battery, photovoltaics, and car maker, BYD.
+The BYD S6 is a mid-size crossover SUV designed and manufactured by BYD Auto.
 It is also the brand's first crossover SUV product.
+Its production began in April 2011 and lasted until May 2016, although a version of it, known as the BYD S7, was maintained until 2018.

 Background

 The BYD S6 was shown at the Guangzhou Auto Show in late 2010 and since May 6, 2011 when this model was first officially sold in Changsha, China.
 It became the best selling China domestic SUV in sales volume by reaching 15,000 units in December, 2011, being awarded as "Fastest Seller SUV" and has been named China's "SUV of the Year" according to the Annual Ranking of Chinese Automobiles.

 There are two models of the BYD S6 available to public sales in China, the 2.0 L and 2.4 L, with eight versions featuring different trim and equipment levels.

-In April 2012, BYD announced it would expand the warranty on all its products to four years or 100,000 km.